Online Marketing & Digital Marketing

 11. Information

-Users need information about the brand, both before and after making a purchase.
+Customers seek relevant information about products or services before and after purchase, often through blogs or social media.
 That's why it is important to have a blog with articles related to the products or services offered, a profile on social networks, or any medium that serves as a platform to keep consumers informed.

 12. Accessibility